iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module II: Hybrid Quantum ISA

-\textbf{Bare–Logical Switching Instructions.} To support hybrid execution, the ISA includes two dedicated instructions—\texttt{Encode\_Boundary} and \texttt{Shrink\_Boundary}—for runtime conversion between encoding domains.
+\textbf{Bare–Logical Switching Instructions.} To support hybrid execution, the ISA includes two dedicated instructions — \texttt{\BLname\_B2L} and \texttt{\BLname\_L2B} — for runtime conversion between encoding domains.
 These operations are restricted to the boundary region, which simplifies scheduling and localizes the coordination between bare and logical regions.
 This constraint ensures modularity and minimizes inter-domain coupling.

 \textbf{Design Rationale.} The ISA is deliberately minimal and modular, reducing architectural complexity while maintaining flexibility.
 By isolating switching operations to explicit boundary instructions, the compiler can optimize independently within each domain, ensuring scalable and error-aware scheduling.
 The dual-granularity design, which uses bare qubits for high-fidelity, low-overhead operations, and logical qubits for protected execution, enables tunable trade-offs between fidelity, resource usage, and performance, laying a robust foundation for dynamic compilation (Sec.~\ref{sec:compiler}).